xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 ![Application Packaging Workflow](https://xrdocs.github.io/xrdocs-images/assets/tutorial-images/application-packaging-workflow.jpg)

+#### Create Docker Image
-- **Create Docker Image:** For the tutorial, I will be pulling my image for the XR Collector Health Monitor v1.3.1 from the [Docker Hub](https://hub.docker.com/r/adhorton/xr-collector-health-monitor).
+For the tutorial, I will be pulling my image for the XR Collector Health Monitor v1.3.1 from the [Docker Hub](https://hub.docker.com/r/adhorton/xr-collector-health-monitor).
 If you are working on your own application, you would most likely build it from scratch with a docker build command.
 ```bash
 cisco@cocoa:~/adam/appmgr/xr-appmgr-build$ docker pull adhorton/xr-collector-health-monitor:1.3.1
 1.3.1: Pulling from adhorton/xr-collector-health-monitor